tbpalsulich/huby/readme.md

 Then fill in the files/folders as described below.
 Alternatively, run `huby init [output folder] [ignore folder]` inside your root website directory.
-Huby will create the folders and files above then parse through `output folder`, ignoring items in `ignore folder`, creating .huby files within the `bodies` folder.
+Huby will create the folders and files above then parse through `output folder`, ignoring items in `ignore folder`, creating .huby files within the `huby-meat/bodies` folder.
 `huby init` will also initialize config.huby with the specified output folder, and sample entries for all of the files.
 Read the links section for more information on how each entry is structured.
-You`ll want to look through the created files and delete ones you don`t want huby managing.
+You'll want to look through the created files and delete ones you don't want huby managing.
 In other words, pages that don`t have a common header and footer.
 TODO: Autodetect the header and footer.

 Using your already existing website, put the content of your